decentralized-identity/did-spec-extensions/error-codes/not-allowed-global-duplicate-key.md

 ## Syntax

-The error code is `notAllowedVerificationMethodType`.
+The error code is `notAllowedGlobalDuplicateKey`.

 ## Definition

-This DID Resolution error code is used to indicate that a security policy has been triggered, and the DID document contains a verification method with a type that is not allowed.
+This DID Resolution error code is used to indicate that a security policy has been triggered, and duplicate keys have been detected between the DID document and other globally known DID documents.

 The DID Resolution Metadata MAY include additional information about why the security policy has been triggered.